-➤: Press and release one time to initiate vehicle locator.
+Press and release one time to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.
 Press and hold for at least three seconds to sound the panic alarm.
-The horn sounds and the turn signals flash for 30 seconds, or until is pressed again or the key is placed in the ignition and turned to ON/RUN.
+The horn sounds and the turn signals flash for 30 seconds, or until is pressed again or the ignition is turned on.